 After I graduated college, I had a feeling that I wasn’t doing what my heart truly wanted which let me to buy a one way ticket to Paris.
+I got my backpack, put inside few t-shirts, my favorite bamboo toothbrush and all necessary documents.
 I’ve been here for the past 10 month, not only working as as au pair, but also travelling around the other countries in Europe as well.
 Traveling has opened my eyes to a whole new way of living and has also given me my life back after a long battle with an eating disorder.

 Truthfully, I a was try to start fresh life abroad thinking that it would solve all of my problems which turned our to be more difficult than I had imagined.How many times do we just wish that we can run away from our problems?
 Too often, am I right? and does it ever work out?
 Probably not as much as we would like.

 In my head I thought that by jumping on a one way plane to Paris for the year would fix all of the problems in my life, considering there was no turning back.
 This was exactly what I did every single time that I embarked on any trip but in my head this time, things would be different.
 Being in the process of overcoming my restrictive eating habits, being immersed in a culture of full fat cheese,unlimited wine and fresh white baguette sounded like a good idea at the time.

 Technically, I should have known better.
 I mean I tried to start fresh twice by going to college and once again thinking that things would just magically change because my surroundings were different.

 Before I left, there were some “ground” rules set by my “overprotective” parents, stating that I wasn’t going to France unless I gained to a certain amount that they had decided was “enough”.
 I’d like to know exactly what was considered enough in their minds because I can’t say that I ever got there.Gaining the weight was the easy part, who wouldn’t be motivated by a trip of a lifetime?